Anton Wallerstein: Biography

-He was popular as a composer, from 1830 until 1877 producing a great quantity of dance music, chiefly published by Schott & Co of Mainz.
+Wallerstein was active as a composer from 1830 to 1877.
+He produced a great quantity of dance music, chiefly published by Schott & Co of Mainz.
 There are 275 works with opus numbers.
 His dances had a prodigious vogue during their day in Germany, France, and England, in all classes of society.
 Among these are "La Coquette", "Redova Parisienne", "Studentengalopp" and "Erste und lezte Liebe".
 His songs also were popular, such as "Das Trauerhaus" and "Sehnsucht in die Ferne".

-Wallerstein died in Geneva in 1892, and was buried at the Old Jewish Cemetery, Dresden.
+Wallerstein died in Geneva on 26 March 1892.
+His is buried at the Old Jewish Cemetery, Dresden.